Language lessons across the UK & Ireland

 Skype, Google Meet or Zoom Online 1-to-1 (Individual) General or Business Spanish

-You and your group can be trained by our native speaker qualified Spanish teachers and can meet at your place of work or home at a time that works best for you.
-Tutorials can take place any day of the week, including weekends, and can be scheduled for the morning, afternoon or evening.
-If your home or office is not fitting for you, you can attend the lesson at the teacher's offices.
-You will be provided with all relevant lesson materials.
+You and your colleagues can be trained by our native-speaking fully-qualified Spanish tutors at a time and location to suit you.
+Classes can take place any day, even weekends, and can happen in the morning, afternoon or evening.
+If the case may be that your home or office is not convenient, there is always the option to take your classes at the office of your teacher.
+Study books for the lesson are provided.
 Enquire now about our Spanish Courses or Take A Free Spanish Level Test

 Skype, Google Meet or Zoom Online Group (Closed or Open) General or Business Spanish